cellzyy/microlibrary/README.md

 microlib.Pear(); // returns basic.showNumber(6), just for funnies
 microlib.LoveMeter(); // basically the tutorial in a function. microlib.SmileyButtons(button: Button); // Button.A or Button.B
+microlib.SetTime(hour: number, minute: number, second: number, ampm: timeanddate.MornNight); // set time microlib.CurrentTime(); // returns with current time microlib.MicrobitTime(); // returns with how many seconds the micro:bit has been powered on for.
 ```

 # Version